 Bad or Old Fuel in Your Zero Turn Mower

-Make sure you are running fresh unleaded gasoline through your gas-powered zero turn lawn mower.
-Because of the damage ethanol has on your mower, do not use any fuel with an ethanol content greater than 10%.
+Make sure you are running fresh unleaded gasoline through your gas-powered zero-turn lawn mower.
+Because of the damage ethanol has on your mower, do not use any fuel with ethanol content greater than 10%.
 Read more about the right gas to use in your zero turn here.

 Plugged Fuel Filter on Your Zero Turn Mower